Will Trump Really Make America Great Again? Here’s How Donald Trump May Hurt Young Medical Professionals [Opinion]

 For anyone who has government insurance – or those who only have insurance because of Obamacare – that’s terrifying!
 What happens if your child gets sick?
 Will you still be able to go to the doctor?
 Does Donald Trump have a health insurance plan in place to replace Obamacare or is he just repealing it without a back-up plan?

-As International Business Times points out, low income families who rely on Obamacare to have insurance are not the only individuals who will be negatively impacted by the repeal of Obamacare.
+As International Business Times points out, low-income families who rely on Obamacare to have insurance are not the only individuals who will be negatively impacted by the repeal of Obamacare.
 Medical professionals all around the United States who rely on Obamacare and government funded insurances to fund their paychecks will also be hurt if Trump repeals Obamacare without having a backup in place.

-International Business Times interviewed a doctor named Danny Neghassi who frequently pulls double duty at a nonprofit health care center called Heritage Health Center in New York City’s Harlem neighborhood.
+International Business Times interviewed a doctor named Danny Neghassi, who frequently pulls double duty at a nonprofit health care center called Heritage Health Center in New York City’s Harlem neighborhood.
 Dr. Danny Neghassi is a 33-year-old medical expert who prides himself in treating more than just the surface of his patients.
 He likes to get to know his patients on a deeper level.
 He believes the level of care he has for his patients is what resulted in him pursuing nonprofit medicine despite it being much lower pay.

 “It’s not a financial decision to go into medical school.
 There are ways to make money faster and without years of debt.”

-Because Neghassi is a medical professional at a nonprofit health center, his income is directly connected to the whim of federal government.
+Because Neghassi is a medical professional at a nonprofit health center, his income is directly connected to the whim of the federal government.
 This is why Dr. Danny Neghassi – and other young medical professionals like him – are worried about the inauguration of Donald Trump.
 What will happen to the source of income for the young medical professionals who focus on nonprofit medicine?
 Will the repeal of Obamacare put these young medical professionals out of a job?

 As someone who has lived in New York for most of his life, Dr. Neghassi was swayed in the direction of charitable health care after he learned a lot of individuals did not get quality medical care because they didn’t make enough money to pay for it.